Level Up Your Nutrition Game With Our Freebies

 · If traveling- brown sugar oatmeal packet with an applesauce pouch and Skratch hydration

-· If you are eating hotel breakfast- low-fiber bagel with peanut butter and jelly, a banana and glass of orange juice
+· If you are eating hotel breakfast- a low-fiber bagel with peanut butter and jelly, a banana, and a glass of orange juice

-We can’t talk marathon nutrition without discussing coffee.
-You may have heard that coffee and other caffeinated beverages can provide a quick boost in energy prior to running.
-The effects of consuming coffee and caffeine varies largely depending on the individual.
+We can’t talk about marathon nutrition without discussing coffee.
+You may have heard that coffee and other caffeinated beverages can provide a quick boost in energy before running.
+The effects of consuming coffee and caffeine vary largely depending on the individual.
 If you are used to consuming caffeinated beverages such as coffee or caffeinated tea, it may be a good option to get you energized early on race day morning.

-Furthermore, if you consumed coffee prior to your runs throughout the marathon training cycle and tolerated the caffeine well, then it is likely safe to go for it.
-Moderation will be key with coffee.
-In addition to prioritizing beverages that contain carbohydrates and sodium so you’re adequately hydrated and well-fueled prior to the race.
+Furthermore, if you consumed coffee before your runs throughout the marathon training cycle and tolerated the caffeine well, then it is likely safe to go for it.
+Moderation will be key with coffee, in addition to prioritizing beverages that contain carbohydrates and sodium so you’re adequately hydrated and well-fueled before the race.

 Research shows caffeine can increase alertness and increase time to exhaustion though this is more pronounced in non-caffeine users than in regular consumers.
-Some runners find a modest morning cup of joe can help produce a bowel movement prior to race day though again.
-This is something that you must experiment with prior to race day to avoid any un-welcomed surprises.
+Some runners find a modest morning cup of joe can help produce a bowel movement before race day.
+However, this is something that you must experiment with in training to avoid any unwelcome surprises.

 This is not an exhaustive list as there are many other sports nutrition options available.
-Also, serving sizes and carbohydrate amount per serving varies largely, which is important to remember when you are choosing a fuel that works well for you.
+Also, serving sizes and carbohydrate amounts per serving vary largely, which is important to remember when you are choosing a fuel that works well for you.

-If you are overwhelmed simply looking at this list, consider working with a sports dietitian to better identify which product(s) work best for you.
+If you are overwhelmed by simply looking at this list, consider working with a sports dietitian to identify better which product(s) work best for you.
 Dried fruit, candy, a banana, and breakfast energy bars are other high-carb fuel options if you desire more solid foods.
-Though, these options are not nearly as portable or convenient.
+However, these options are not nearly as portable or convenient.

 While it can be difficult to meet these fluid and nutrition needs while running, handheld water bottles, a fuel belt or even a hydration vest can be a useful tool for helping to carry this nutrition on the go.